How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Signs not faded, damaged, or obscured

-• Signs relevant (remove outdated signs)
+• Signs relevant (remove outdated ones)

 Electrical cables properly managed (no trip hazards)